 A Civil Engineer by profession, Mr. Emmanuel Antwi-Darkwa, widely known as "Jeff" by his peers, commenced his career with the Volta River Authority (VRA) in 1985 and served in various capacities until the year 2002, when he took up an appointment (secondment) at the Ministry of Energy as Director of Power until 2009.
-Three years later, he resigned from the services of the Authority and went into private engineering consultancy until his appointment as Ag.
-Chief Executive in 2017.
+Three years later, he resigned from the services of the Authority and went into private engineering consultancy until his appointment as Chief Executive.

 With over thirty years of impressive experience in the energy sector, Mr. Antwi-Darkwa has gained detailed knowledge in functional and infrastructural developments, regulatory influences in Ghana’s energy sector, and the dynamics of international power systems development.
 He possesses tremendous expertise in strategic planning, policy formulation and evaluation, contract negotiations as well as the management of several multi-disciplinary power projects.